Travel on a Budget: Inexpensive Destinations that Withstand Inexpensive

 Explore these offbeat places in Thailand for an unforgettable detour

-Thailand, located in the heart of Southeast Asia, and renowned for its bustling cities, pristine beaches, and ancient temples, is a traveler’s paradise.
-Yet, amidst the well-trodden paths lie hidden gems waiting to be discovered.
-If you’re seeking a detour from the typical tourist spots, Thailand offers abundant offbeat sites that promise unique experiences and unforgettable memories.
+Thailand, situated in the middle of Southeast Asia, is well known among travelers for its lively cities, stunning beaches, and historic temples.
+But somewhere in the well-known paths, you can find some treasures just waiting to be discovered.
+If you’re seeking an escape from popular destinations, Thailand offers several offbeat sites that promise you remarkable experiences and unforgettable memories.

 1. Phimai Historical Park

-Phimai Historical Park, nestled in the Nakhon Ratchasima Province, is a treasure trove of Khmer architecture and history.
-While Angkor Wat in Cambodia may steal the spotlight, Phimai’s ancient temples and intricate carvings offer a quieter, yet equally enthralling experience.
-While visiting here, you can wander through the expansive grounds, marvel at the well-preserved structures, and imagine the stories of the past that echo through the ages.
+Phimai Historical Park, located in Nakhon Ratchasima Province, is the treasure of Khmer architecture and history.
+While Angkor Wat in Cambodia has the potential to steal all the attention, the ancient temples in Phimai are rather calm but equally captivating.
+On your visit here, you can wander through the expansive grounds, admire the well maintained buildings, and visualize the stories of the past that echo through the millennia.

 2. Pai Canyon

-Pai Canyon, tucked away in the mountains of northern Thailand, is a natural wonder that exhibits breathtaking views and thrilling hiking trails.
-Unlike its famous counterpart, the Grand Canyon, Pai Canyon offers a more intimate and adventurous experience.
-On your trip here, traverse narrow ridges, navigate rocky pathways, and witness the stunning sunset casting hues of orange and pink across the rugged landscape.
+Pai Canyon is a natural wonder, tucked away in the mountains of northern Thailand that portrays spectacular sights and exhilarating hiking trails.
+As compared to its famous counterpart, the Grand Canyon, Pai Canyon offers a more adventurous and intimate experience.
+On your visit here, cross narrow ridges, navigate rocky passes, and witness the magnificent sunset casting shades of orange and pink across the mountainous area.

 3. Lopburi Monkey Temple

-Lobpuri Monkey Temple, located in the ancient city of Lopburi, is a historic site overrun by hundreds of playful macaques.
-Watch in awe as the monkeys roam freely among the ruins, interact with each other, and occasionally, with visitors.
-And, while it may require a bit of caution (and possibly some snacks to appease them), the experience is undeniably unforgettable.
+Lopburi Monkey Temple, located in the ancient city of Lopburi, is a historic tourist attraction that is overrun by hundreds of playful macaques.
+You can admire the monkeys as they play freely among the ruins, and socialise with each other and sometimes even with the visitors.
+And, while it may require a bit of caution (and perhaps, some snacks to appease them), the experience is truly unforgettable.

 4. Erawan Museum